Package registry

 • If your organization uses two factor authentication (2FA), you must use a personal access token with the scope set to api.

-• If you are publishing a package via CI/CD pipelines, you must use a CI job token.
+• If you are publishing a package by using CI/CD pipelines, you must use a CI job token.

 note

-If you have not activated the “Package registry” feature for your project at Settings > General > Visibility, project features, permissions, you receive a 403 Forbidden response.
-Accessing package registry via deploy token is not available when external authorization is enabled.
+If the “Package registry” feature is turned off for your project at Settings > General > Visibility, project features, permissions, you will receive a 403 Forbidden response.
+Accessing the package registry with a deploy token is not available when external authorization is enabled.

 Use GitLab CI/CD